cloudera-cemea/CDF_vHOL/README.md

 16. Explore the links in the **Actions** menu on this page.

-## Streaming Analytics with Cloudera Stream Processing
+## Lab 2: Streaming Analytics with Cloudera Stream Processing

 ### Overview